SowinskiBraeden/schedule-generator/README.md

 The algorithm has been moved out of `tinker.py` into its own python script.
 Version 1 and 2 are removed and the script can be found in the `/scheduleGenerator` folder.
 The algorithm has come a long way; using real 2018 course selection data from my school, enabling me to better test the script.
 V3 has a entirely different approach from V1 and V2, that you can read about at the top of the function in [`generator.py`](/scheduleGenerator/generator.py).
 The function is broken up into 6 steps, each step is labeled within the function with a comment, giving a brief explination of what that step contributes to the algorithm.

 Here is the list of commands.

+Note: to show a basic error table, include `show_error` in your command args.

 1. Collect latest data from files and generate timetable
 ```
   $ ./tinker.py